Skip to content

 • affiliate transfers

-• sale of business to a qualified buyer
+• sale of the business to a qualified buyer meeting defined criteria

 Why assignment language affects your sale price